 \section{Acknowldegments}

-JK was partially funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1114 Scaling Cascades in Complex Systems, Project no. 235221301, Project C02 Interface dynamics: Bridging stochastic and hydrodynamic descriptions.
-AZ was funded by Deutsche Forschungsgemeinschaft (DFG) through DFG Project no. 422743078 The statistical mechanics of the interlacement point process in the context of SPP 2265 Random Geometric Systems.
-MF acknowledges support from the Labex CEMPI (ANR-11-LABX-0007-01). \bigbreak
+MF acknowledges support from the Labex CEMPI (ANR-11-LABX-0007-01).
+JK was partially funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1114 Scaling Cascades in Complex Systems, Project no. 235221301, Project C02 \emph{Interface dynamics: Bridging stochastic and hydrodynamic descriptions}.
+SR thanks her Alsatian grandmother for the jelly doughnut recipe.
+AZ was funded by DFG through DFG Project no. 422743078 \emph{The statistical mechanics of the interlacement point process} in the context of SPP 2265 Random Geometric Systems.